kleinbottle/swanlotus/content/blogs/asking-questions-in-english/asking-questions-in-english.md

 #.
 The verb comes first followed by the noun/pronoun succeeded by the rest of the verb if applicable.

+## Usage changes

+Usage changes in verb tenses, and their quirks, pose yet another burden to the student of English, especially when framing questions.
+Consider the statement "He ran fast."
+To invert it to a question, we may ask, "How did he run?".

+Now, where was the "did" in the original statement?
+We could have correctly said "He _did_ run fast," but that would sound either archaic or convey a specific emphatic sense, as if to refute a statement that he did not run fast, or to emphasize that he ran very fast.
+But these are different from the bland but neutral statement, "He ran fast," that we started out with.

+If "He ran fast," is all we have, simple application of the structure we have derived would give us the question "How ran he?" which, although correct, sounds decidedly poetic or archaic.
+Such expressions are not in contemporary use.

+Heaven forbid, if we said, "How did he _ran_?"
+We would then be committing a grammatical offense common to learners of English.
+Perhaps the only way to avoid such errors is to listen, read, write, and speak, until we become inwardly attuned to the language.

+So, splitting a verb to insert a noun or pronoun to generate a question is not simply a matter of rules but also of usage.
+By exposure to correct spoken and written English, you should develop your own inner sense of what is right and wrong.
+Rules, although helpful, are not a reliable rescue when faced with changing patterns of usage.

 ## Closing comments

 English usage is variable and not wholly rule-bound.
 The large variety of ways in which questions may be phrased precludes a simple abstract formulation for the structure of a question along the lines of the [Backus-Naur form][bnf] for the syntax of computer languages.